christoshrousis/mutasaurus/README.md

 ## Project Goals

 This project started as an academic endeavor to explore mutation testing in Deno's ecosystem.
-The core question was "Can I create a mutation testing library that feels native to Deno?"
+The core question was "Can I create a mutation testing library written in Deno?"

 Moving Forward, the guiding principles are:

-- **Deno-Native First**
+- **Deno-First**
-  - Built exclusively for Deno, leveraging its unique features and security model
+  - Built exclusively for Deno projects.
   - Should take cues from Deno's overall mission, and align where possible.
 - **Performance-Focused**
-  - Leverages Deno's V8 isolate and Web Workers for parallel execution
+  - Leverages V8 isolate and Web Workers for parallel execution
   - Smart defaults that balance coverage with execution time
   - Configurable mutation patterns for advanced use cases such as exhaustive coverage
   - Potential for Rust-based core components if performance demands it
 - **Developer Experience**
   - Single-command setup and execution out of the box
   - Clear, actionable error messages with Deno-style hints
-  - Comprehensive documentation with Deno-specific examples
+  - Comprehensive documentation with examples
   - Integration with Deno's testing ecosystem

 ## License